China admits 4 PLA soldiers killed in Galwan Valley clash with Indian Army | Law-Order

 The PLA Daily claimed that the Indian soldiers attacked the Chinese military personnel with steel tubes and cudgels and threw stones.

-This is the first time China has acknowledged casualties and details of these officers and soldiers' sacrifice, four of whom died when dealing with the Indian military's ''illegal trespassing'' of the Galwan Valley Line of Actual Control (LAC), the report said.
+This is the first time China has acknowledged casualties and details of these officers and soldiers' sacrifice, four of whom died when dealing with the Indian military's ''illegal trespassing'' of the Galwan Valley Line of Actual Control (LAC), it said.

-While India has announced the casualties immediately after the incident, China did not officially acknowledge the casualties until Friday.

 The Russian official news agency TASS reported on February 10 that 45 Chinese servicemen were killed in the Galwan Valley clash.
 According to an American intelligence report last year, the number of casualties on the Chinese side was 35.